×

 We asked people in Matagalpa if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Matagalpa, it is considered rude to interrupt or contradict someone while they are speaking.
 It's important to show respect and patience during conversations.
 Avoid discussing politics or controversial topics, as these can lead to heated debates and potential misunderstandings.
 Nicaraguans value punctuality, but they also have a more relaxed sense of time than some other cultures.
 It's considered impolite to rush or pressure someone to hurry.
 It's considered disrespectful to point with your fingers, especially at people.
 Instead, use your whole hand to gesture in a direction.
 Public displays of affection are generally frowned upon, especially in more rural areas like Matagalpa.
 It's best to keep affectionate gestures private.
 Avoid making negative comments about the country or its people.
 Nicaraguans are proud of their culture and heritage, and such comments can be seen as disrespectful.
 It's also considered impolite to refuse food or drink when offered.
 Even if you're not hungry or thirsty, it's best to accept and take a small amount.
 Lastly, remember to always say "please" and "thank you".
-Nicaraguans are very polite and courteous, and they appreciate it when others show the same respect," commented one expat who made the move to Matagalpa.
+Nicaraguans are very polite and courteous, and they appreciate it when others show the same respect," remarked one expat who made the move to Matagalpa.

 About the Author